ArtieDb1/tech242-AWS-linux/Week1/Day5/RunningFaster.md

 ![Alt text](../../readme-images/StartApacheError.png)

-At this point I called the team and we eddited the commands to the following after apache was installed.
+At this point I called the team and we edited the commands to the following after apache was installed.
 It involved deleting the original conf file that we had created (your-site.conf)

 1. In the root directory type, sudo nano /etc/apache2/sites-available/000-default.conf
 2. Then type this into the conf file: